aiidateam/aiida-restapi/docs/source/user_guide/graphql.md

 http://localhost:5000/graphql
 ```

+It is important to note that (in contrast to REST) with GraphQL

+  * you select the fields you want to retrieve, and
+  * you can combine multiple queries in one request.

 ### Nodes

-It is important to note, that with GraphQL you specify exactly the fields that you want to retrieve.
-It is also important to note, that you are not constrained to one query per request.

 ```html
 http://localhost:5000/api/v4/nodes?id=in=45,56,78